Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Discussion

-{\em Discussion.---} We have examined how the deformation of pulsar signal geodesics by stars in the galaxy may introduce a significant source of additional noise in PTA observations aimed at detecting low-frequency GWs.
+We have examined how the deformation of pulsar signal geodesics by stars in the galaxy may introduce a significant source of additional noise in PTA observations aimed at detecting low-frequency GWs.
 Our initial, albeit simplistic, modelling of the effect indicates that the ``geodesic noise'' induced is of an order comparable to the raw timing noise limiting the next generation of PTA efforts such as that planned for SKA.
 It will, therefore, have an impact on the overall sensitivity for future PTA efforts and should be considered in such estimates.
 We have carried out a simple analysis of the impact of geodesic noise on SKA sensitivity curves.
-In principle, geodesic noise will itself have non-trivial angular correlations which may help in mitigating its effect, but this would only be possible in the limit of large numbers of observed pulsars but even surveys such as SKA estimate a total number of millisecond pulsars of the order of a few hundred.
+In principle, geodesic noise will itself have non-trivial angular correlations which may help in mitigating its effect, but this would only be possible in the limit of large numbers of observed pulsars.
+Even surveys such as SKA expect to be able to survey only on the order of a few hundred millisecond pulsars with sufficient timing stability for GW searches.

+The frequency dependence of PTA signals will be useful in assessing whether any observed signal is due to this effect.
+Geodesic noise will appear as additional Poisson noise in PTA data.
+This implies a flat spectrum which can be characterised in the data to reject any hypothesis that the signal power may be due to geodesic noise.

-Geodesic noise is distinct from the noise induced by interstellar dispersion variability \cite{Lorimer2012} This arises due to the presence of ionised gas clouds along the line-of-sight.
+Geodesic noise is distinct from the noise induced by interstellar dispersion variability \cite{Lorimer2012}.
+This arises due to the presence of ionised gas clouds along the line-of-sight.
 The dispersion effect is frequency dependent and can be modelled accurately given sufficiently precise data and frequency coverage.

 A natural question to ask is whether geodesic noise due to the stellar distribution is already affecting ToAs at the current level of timing resolution.
 It is well known that millisecond pulsars display intrinsic timing instabilities on long timescales \cite{Verbiest_at_al2015}.
 This noise is particularly important for low-frequency GW searches and if it is driven by geodesic noise it may be useful to study the effect in more detail.
 For example, a detailed understanding of the noise spectrum induced by this effect may help to mitigate its impact on PTA analysis.